Skip to Content

 FAQ About Licking Rocks and Minerals

-Still did not find the answer to your answers about licking rocks and minerals in Geology?
+I still have not found the answer to your questions about licking rocks and minerals in geology.
 Find frequently asked questions in the section below:

 What Happens If You Lick Rose Quartz?

 Nothing will happen.
 Quartz doesn’t have any taste, so you will only feel like you touched a glass.
-Quartz is extremely hard (7 on the Mohs scale) and absolutely doesn’t have any specific taste.
+Quartz is extremely hard (7 on the Mohs scale) and has no specific taste.
 But if you are trying to bite a sandstone (a rock composed of quartz), it will creak.

 What Happens If You Lick Malachite?